theAstralProgrammer0/SSH-FIle-Generator/README.md

 ## 0. run_install.sh
    * This script checks if a command exists in the Linux filesystem.
-   * If it exists, it runs the command
+   * If it exists, it runs the command with arguments
    * Else it installs the command's executable, and runs it with arguments
    * This script also stores results, failures, and diagnoses logs in associated files